thomas-mindruptive/pure-svelte/tmp/vibe-article3.md

 Significantly expanding the context window would substantially mitigate the memory-related constraints of AI agents, though it would not resolve the underlying issue of **probabilistic generation**.
 The fundamental problem is that the computational cost of large language models increases approximately **quadratically** with the size of the context window.
 As the window grows, both memory consumption and inference time rise sharply, creating practical limits on scalability.

-Emerging architectures such as **xLSTM** (developed by Prof. Sepp Hochreiter and colleagues) and other **long-context recurrent models** offer promising alternatives.
+Emerging architectures such as **xLSTM** (developed by Prof. Sepp Hochreiter and colleagues, **Ref.
+10**) and other **long-context recurrent models** **(Refs 12 and 13)** offer promising alternatives.
 These models aim to maintain or even improve performance while reducing the resource requirements associated with long-range dependencies.
 By enabling efficient handling of extended sequences, such architectures could significantly alleviate current context constraints — and thereby reduce the need for complex retrieval or embedding-based workarounds.

 ### 6.2 Structural and Logical Validation